Contacting Dr. Todd Finnerty, Psy.D.

 Dr. Finnerty offers personality testing when necessary (ex: MMPI-2, MMPI-2-RF, MCMI-IV, PAI).
 Dr. Finnerty does not offer the Rorschach or similar tests.

 Dr. Finnerty also offers cognitive testing when necessary related to IQ/ ability, achievement, memory, etc. (ex: WAIS-IV, WISC-V, WMS-IV, WIAT-III).
-He can include effort testing and/or an adaptive behavior assessment when necessary.
+He can include effort testing and/or an adaptive behavior assessments when necessary.

 Please call Dr. Finnerty to discuss any specific testing questions or needs: (330)495-8809.

-Do you provide independent IQ testing and/or gifted and talented evaluations?
+Do you provide independent IQ testing, achievement testing and/or gifted and talented evaluations?

 Dr. Finnerty does not make any classroom observations of a child nor does he attend IEP meetings.
 He will provide a